Mike Maccagnan's first three drafts: A look at the Jets' '21 Club'

 A BPA strategy will produce some head-scratching choices along the way, but it's the right approach from a macro perspective.
 If you keep taking the "best" player, it's bound to increase the talent base over time.

 2. He's not a fan of drafting offensive linemen: Maccagnan has relied on free agency, not the draft, to rebuild the line.
 He has drafted only two linemen, both in the fifth round -- Jarvis Harrison (a bust) and Brandon Shell.
-In fact, the Jets are the only team in the last three drafts that hasn't picked a lineman in the first four rounds.
+In fact, the Jets are the only team in the past three drafts that hasn't picked a lineman in the first four rounds.

 Maccagnan is climbing a slippery slope.
 While he understandably ignored the line in the most recent draft -- the overall talent was regarded as below average -- the neglect over a three-year span could hurt the Jets in the long term.
 You never want to be beholden to free agency, especially on the line, the position group that requires the most continuity.
 It's also more expensive than drafting and developing your own players.